kieferjackson/readme-generator/Develop/README.md

 n/a

 ## Questions
-If you have any questions related to this project, contact through my [GitHub](https://github.com/kieferjackson) or contact at the following email address: [kieferleejackson@gmail.com](kieferleejackson@gmail.com)
+If you have any questions related to this project, contact through my [GitHub](https://github.com/kieferjackson) or contact at the following email address: [kieferleejackson](kieferleejackson)

 ## Credits
 This project was developed by [kieferjackson](https://github.com/kieferjackson)

+## License
+Licensed under open source